-Founded in 1985, Albany Guardian Society, located in Albany, New York, is one of the region’s oldest charitable foundations.
-It’s mission is to engage in a wide range of activities including education, research, information, and community engagement that will improve the quality life for seniors, their families, and caregivers.
+Founded in 1852, Albany Guardian Society, located in Albany, New York, is one of the region’s oldest charitable foundations.
+It’s mission is to engage in a wide range of activities including education, research, information, and community engagement that will improve the quality of life for seniors, their families, and caregivers.

 Some of our current programs include offering over 125 educational classes through our AGS Institute, community forums, a “Senior Housing Options” directory, a “Senior Transportation Options” directory, and support of the “Village” movement in the Capital Region.